xujinlai/jinlaixu_homepage/content/authors/jinlaixu/_index.md

 ---

 Jinlai Xu is a PhD candidate of Information Science at University of Pittsburgh.
-His research interests include Distributed Systems, Fog/Edge and Cloud Computing.
+His research interests include Distributed Systems, Fog/Edge and Cloud Computing, Stream Processing Optimization and Blockchain-based Techniques.
 His current advisor is [Balaji Palanisamy](http://www.sis.pitt.edu/bpalan/).

 Before coming to University of Pittsburgh, he graduated from China University of Geosciences and his undergraduate and graduate advisor is [Zhongwen Luo](http://grzy.cug.edu.cn/luozhongwen/en/index.htm).